rasteiner/panel/README.md

 ## Fractal

-We use Clearleft's Fractal to develop and preview our UI components.
+We use [Clearleft's Fractal](http://fractal.build/) to develop and preview our UI components.
 After running `fractal start --sync` components can be viewed in your browser at: `http://localhost:3000/`

 ## Development

 To work on components, start webpack with `npm run dev`.
 Fractal will automatically watch for changes as well as webpack, so your component previews should automatically update.

+## Adding Components

+When you add new components in Fractal, you also have to import them in the main.js and register them in Vue's components array.